MikeDacre/fyrd/README.rst

 name for the out files is STDOUT: name.cluster.out and
 STDERR: name.cluster.err.
 These can be overwridden with keyword arguments.

+All Job objects have a ``clean()`` method that will delete any left over files.
+In addition there is a clean_job_files script that will delete all files made by this package in any given directory.
+Be very careful with the script though, it can clobber a lot of work all at once if it is used wrong.

 Dependecy Tracking
 ------------------